What is a Pilates Ball?

 4. Pilates Ball Femur Arc

 The femur arc is a classic Pilates exercise.
-Using the pilates ball under the sacrum can help reduce pressure on the lower spine and also make the movement more challenging by testing the stability of your pelvis and core.
+Using the Pilates ball under the sacrum can help reduce pressure on the lower spine and also make the movement more challenging by testing the stability of your pelvis and core.

 The exercise:

-- Lying on your back, with a half inflated pilates ball under the centre of your sacrum.
+- Lying on your back, with a half inflated Pilates ball under the centre of your sacrum.
 Place your arms by your side.

 - Slowly bring your legs up to table top position one at a time.